Introduction –

 Once we got settled on the cruise, I attempted to negotiate a shortcut because the flight plan zig-zagged across the congested airspace while avoiding any military airspace in the region.
 Typically, ATC will direct you through it because it is usually active but nothing is flying in the area you would be crossing.
 It was worth a shot, but the controller tried negotiating and was unable to grant a shortcut due to traffic.

 Barcelona is a highly busy airport that has banned SEPs owing to the traffic problems they cause, but as you get closer to the airspace, you understand why.
-It’s unfortunate that they’ve decided to limit CAT A SEP, but this is typically due to air traffic control having numerous concerns, such as greatly delaying commercial aircraft.
+Unfortunately, they’ve decided to limit CAT A SEP, but this is typically due to air traffic control having numerous concerns, such as greatly delaying commercial aircraft.

 This crossing was significantly longer on Airway N856, and any shortcut would take a longer route over water but save time by covering a lesser distance to Montpellier.
 We switched frequency to another controller, and they informed us that they were already attempting to negotiate a shortcut.